Key Stage 3

 The main aim of the Science programme of study is to help pupils recognise the importance of science in the world.
 The programme is engaging, practical and will allow the pupils to experience science using real and accessible examples.
 The learning is put into a real-world context, developed to raise the cultural capital of our pupils using local, as well as world examples.
 This programme will teach pupils to challenge their own ideas about science and to reflect on learning.
 The programme seeks to raise the profile of science for the pupils and to help pupils understand the value of science in their lives and the lives of others.

 Flexibility is key to the implementation of the Science programme.
 Pupils are accepted by the provision throughout the year with significant gaps in their knowledge, often having missed years of education.
-The programme can be individualised with every lesson having achievable objectives, varying in complexity to accommodate all learners.
+The programme can be individualised with every lesson having achievable intentions, varying in complexity to accommodate all learners.
 This programme will help facilitate the transition into mainstream education and has been tailor-made to consider the backgrounds of pupils, previous attitudes towards science and the varying stages of scientific knowledge.

 Culture and Belief